Are you interested in joining the SFCC supporter family? (We sincerely hope so!) Then you have a menu of options.

 Contact Kelly Marquez at (505) 428-1175 or email@example.com for more information on creating an endowment.

 When next you update your will, please consider SFCC.
 There are several good reasons why.

-- It will be your gift to the entire Greater Santa Fe community…and to countless young adults, their families, and our local economy.
-All will benefit from your generosity.
-A ‘nationally strong’ SFCC will strengthen our local company and educate our residents in today’s most-in-demand skills.
+- It will be your gift to the entire Greater Santa Fe community…and to countless young adults who will be educated in the most in-demand skills.
+Additionally, their families and our local economy will benefit from your generosity.

 Here’s some language to get you started.
 Of course, consult your own attorney for exact wording.
 I hereby give and bequeath ____($_____, or_____percent of the rest, remainder and residue of my estate) to Santa Fe Community College Foundation, a non-profit, tax-exempt 501(c)(3) public charitable foundation, located at 6401 Richards Avenue, Santa Fe, New Mexico, Federal tax ID #20-1594570.

 Employers especially see the value of naming something like a classroom or even a building: it establishes an attractive brand among a big pool of the job-candidates-in-training.